Pugh Last Name Origin, History, and Meaning

 Florence Pugh

-Florence Pugh (Jan 3, 1996 - ) is an English actress known for her roles in various films and TV series.
-She gained fame for her performances in "Little Women" and the Marvel Cinematic Universe as Yelena Belova.
-Pugh has received critical acclaim and award nominations for her versatile acting skills.
+Florence Pugh (January 3, 1996 - ) is an English actress known for her roles in various acclaimed films and TV series.
+She gained recognition for her performances in "Lady Macbeth," "Midsommar," and "Little Women."
+Pugh also joined the Marvel Cinematic Universe as Yelena Belova in "Black Widow."
+With nominations for prestigious awards like the BAFTA and Academy Award, Pugh continues to impress audiences with her versatile acting skills.
+Born in Oxford, England, Pugh overcame health challenges in her childhood to become a rising star in the entertainment industry.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.